ljn16/Gia/README.md

 Create a custom ML model with Gia.

-Upload your dataset, train your model, predict values.
+Upload your dataset, train your model, and predict values.

 ![alt text](GIAImage.png)